spierala/mini-rx-store/docs/docs/ext-quick-start.md

 sidebar_label: Quick Start
 ---

-With extensions, we can extend the functionality of the MiniRx Store.
+With extensions, we can extend the functionality of MiniRx Store.

 ## What's Included
 MiniRx Store comes with following extensions: